 (1) Subject to subsections (2) and (3) an industrial matter may be referred to an Arbitrator under section 80E by an employer, organisation or association or by the Minister.

-(2) A claim mentioned in section 80E(2)(a) may be referred to an Arbitrator by the Government officer concerned, or by an organisation on his behalf, or by his employer.
+(2) A claim mentioned in section 80E(2)(a) may be referred to an Arbitrator by the government officer concerned, or by an organisation on his behalf, or by his employer.

 (3) A claim mentioned in section 80E(2)(b) may be referred to an Arbitrator by an organisation or an employer.

-(4) A Government officer who is an employee under an employer-employee agreement may refer to an Arbitrator where an Arbitrator is the relevant industrial authority under Part VID —
+(4) A government officer who is an employee under an employer-employee agreement may refer to an Arbitrator where an Arbitrator is the relevant industrial authority under Part VID —

 (a) any question, dispute or difficulty that an Arbitrator has jurisdiction to determine under section 97WI; and